Skip to content

 Female Voice:

-They are out on the job in the rain, sleet, snow, ice, and in the sunshine, as Jordan School District students navigate their way to and from school every day.
-We are truly grateful for our city crossing guards, always vigilant and looking out for students to ensure everyone's safety.
+We're out on the job in the rain, sleet, snow, ice, and in the sunshine.
+As Jordan School District students navigate their way to and from school every day, we are truly grateful for our city crossing guards, always vigilant and looking out for students to ensure everyone's safety.
 Because they work so hard protecting our kids, let's give those crossing guards a hand.
-If you're driving near or around schools, slow down, pay attention, watch for students and staff, and follow instructions from the school crossing guards and know our cities are always looking to hire crossing guards.
+If you're driving near or around schools, slow down, pay attention, watch for students and staff, and follow instructions from the school crossing guards, and know our cities are always looking to hire crossing guards.
 If you like kids and need some flexible hours, contact your local city and apply to be a crossing guard today.
-Together, let's make this a safe and successful school year.
+Together, let's make this a safe and successful school gear.

 Anthony Godfrey: